7frank/ai-ui-playground/src/content/docs/ai/AI in Medicine/medical.md

 ---
-title: AI Medical Overview
+title: Medical Topics - Overview
 description: some links and resources related to ai in the medical field
 ---

-# Medical side - topics

 This page contains some information for working with medical datasets.